Diana Goss Award

 Assessment

-• The paper shall be read by at least three assessors o the identity of author will not be known to the assessors
+- The paper shall be read by at least three assessors to whom the identity of the author will not be known.

 Final Outcome